 How to Apply for Your Social Insurance Number by Mail

 If you apply by mail, you can only submit original documents.
 The documents will be returned to you by mail once your application is complete.
-You will have to print, complete, and sign the SIN Application Form.
-If you are unable to print the application form, you can order one by calling the toll-free number: 1-866-274-6627.
+You must print, complete, and sign the SIN Application Form.
+If you can’t print the application form, you can order one by calling the toll-free number: 1-866-274-6627.

 You must supply the same primary, secondary, and supporting documents (see documents needed above).